 It might sound strange leaving this until the end of the day, but we have done it and it is so much better than joining the midday crowds.

 During the summer months, the Jenny Lake Boat shuttle operates from 7 am to 7 pm.
 If you time your visit for the end of the day, there will be very few people on board the shuttle.
 Kara and I actually waited until 5:45 pm and we shared the shuttle with 2 passengers and the driver.
 However, this was really cutting things close, so I don’t recommend waiting until 5:45 unless you are a very fast hiker.
+I recommend getting started no later than 4:30 pm unless you are a very fast hiker.

 Once across the lake, it is a 2 mile round-trip hike to visit Hidden Falls and Inspiration Point.
 This will take most people about an hour and a half.
 This time of day, the crowds will be low and the lighting is great for photography across the lake.